 Los Ebanos Preserve was featured in a local television program in which noted naturalist Richard Moore described the preserve as "having rare riparian river woodlands and ebony thorn forests".
-He encouraged anyone wishing to see the lower Rio Grande Valley as it looked prior to being cleared for farming to visit Los Ebanos Preserve.
 In the November 2003 issue of Texas Highways, nature writers and photographers Gloria and John Tveten wrote of the wide variety of birds and butterflies seen at Los Ebanos, many of which are not found north of the Rio Grande Valley.

 In April 2004, former President and Mrs. Jimmy Carter visited Los Ebanos and enjoyed its birds and native plants.

 Casa Los Ebanos 27715 State Highway 100 Los Fresnos, TX 78566

 Phone: 956-399-9097 Email: firstname.lastname@example.org